Complete and bi-continuous invariant of protein backbones under rigid motion: Average invariant, diagrams, barcodes

 More importantly, a rigidly repeated pattern such as $\al$-helix or $\be$-strand has constant invariants over several residue indices, which are easily detectable in $\bid$ and visible in $\bib$ as intervals of uniform color.
-The PDB uses the baseline algorithm DSSP (Define Secondary Structure of Proteins) \cite{kabsch1983dictionary}, which depends on several manual parameters.

-The PDB files of 1hho and 2hhb in Fig.~\ref{fig:hemoglobins}~(right) include two $\al$-helices of length 2 and 20 over residue indices $i=50,\dots,71$.
-Fig.~\ref{fig:hemoglobins} shows that a `constant' interval of little noise appears over only the residues $i=54,\dots,70$.
+The PDB uses the baseline algorithm DSSP (Define Secondary Structure of Proteins) \cite{kabsch1983dictionary}, which depends on several manual parameters and sometimes outputs $\al$-helices of only two residues.
+For instance, the PDB files 1hho and 2hhb in Fig.~\ref{fig:hemoglobins}~(right) include HELX\_P4 consisting of only residues 50 and 51, and HELX\_P5 of length 20 over residue indices $i=52,\dots,71$.
+Fig.~\ref{fig:hemoglobins} shows that a `constant' interval of little noise appears only for $i=54,\dots,70$.
 Hence new invariants allow a more objective detection of secondary structures, which will be explored in future work. \end{exa}

+While the complete $\bri(S)$ can be used to compare backbones of the same length, the average invariant $\brain(S)\in\R^9$ and the standard deviation invariant can help to visualize all backbones of different lengths on the same heatmap.
+In each image of Fig.~\ref{fig:PDB707K_BRI_heatmaps_by_chain_log}, any protein backbone is represented by a single point $(x,y)$ whose coordinates are the two simplest statistics (average and standard deviation) of a fixed invariant across all residues in a fixed chain.
+The top images in Fig.~\ref{fig:PDB707K_BRI_heatmaps_by_chain_log} show that the deviations of all three invariants from Definition~\ref{dfn:trin} can be as large as $0.25\angstrom$.
+So the shapes of residue triangles can substantially vary even for a fixed backbone, while AlphaFold2 \cite{jumper2021highly} assumes that they all have identical shapes.